-We are a Maryland corporation and an externally-managed, non-diversified closed-end management investment company that has elected to be treated as a BDC under the 1940 Act.
-As a BDC, we are required to comply with certain regulatory requirements.
-For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
+We are an externally managed, closed-end, non-diversified management investment company organized as a Maryland corporation that has elected to be treated as a business development company under the 1940 Act.
+As such, we are required to comply with certain regulatory requirements.
+For instance, we generally have to invest at least 70% of our total assets in "qualifying assets," including securities of private or micro-cap public U.S. companies, cash, cash equivalents, U.S. government securities and high-quality debt investments that mature in one year or less.
+In addition, for tax purposes we intend to elect to be treated as a RIC under Subchapter M of the Code and to qualify annually thereafter.

-Our investment objective is to achieve long-term capital appreciation through venture capital investments in equity-focused securities that we believe have exceptional growth potential.
-Our strategy is to evaluate and invest in a broad range of technology and cleantech companies.
+Our investment objective is to seek long-term growth of capital.
+There can be no assurance that we will achieve our investment objective.
 Under normal circumstances, we will invest at least 80% of our total assets for investment purposes in technology companies.
-We consider technology companies to be those companies that derive at least 50% of their revenues from products and/or services within the information technology sector or the so-called "cleantech" sector.
-Information technology companies include, but are not limited to, those focused on computer hardware, software, telecommunications, networking, Internet, and consumer electronics.
+We consider technology companies to be those companies that derive at least 50% of their revenues from products and/or services within the information technology sector and in the "cleantech" sector.
+Information technology companies include, but are not limited to, those focused on computer hardware, software, social networking, telecommunications, networking, Internet, and consumer electronics.
 While there is no standard definition of cleantech, it is generally regarded as including goods and services designed to harness renewable energy and materials, eliminate emissions and waste, and reduce the use of natural resources.
-In addition, under normal circumstances we will invest at least 80% of our assets in private venture capital companies and in public companies with market capitalizations less than \$250 million.
-Capital that we provide directly to venture capital and private equity-backed technology and cleantech companies is generally used for growth and general working capital purposes as well as, in select cases, for acquisitions or recapitalizations.
-We are long-term investors.
-We seek to identify investment opportunities in industries and market that will be growth opportunities three to seven years from the date of our initial investment.
+In addition, under normal circumstances we will invest at least 70% of our assets in privately held companies and public companies with market capitalizations less than \$250 million.
+We anticipate that our portfolio will be primarily composed of equity and equity derivative securities of technology and cleantech companies (as defined above).
+We expect that these investments will range between \$1 million and \$10 million each, although this investment size will vary proportionately with the size of our capital base.